INDUSTRY INSIGHTS

 Publishing systems work.
 Often quite well.
 But underneath the surface, there’s a layer of effort that rarely shows up on any dashboard: copy editors working around inconsistent style guides, operations teams managing exceptions invisible to everyone else, and authors struggling with submission guidelines that were written for the system rather than for them.

-The useful kind of friction in this system, the kind that shows up when an editor questions a reference or catches an error?
-That friction should stay.
-The dangerous kind is the friction that forces skilled people to quietly absorb effort that the system should have handled.
+The dangerous kind is the friction that forces skilled people to absorb effort that systems should carry.
 And the better they are at it, the more invisible it becomes.

-And when the people carrying that hidden effort leave, or when volume scales, or when AI changes the nature of the task, the fragility surfaces.
+That is the gap between efficiency and experience.
+A system can look fast and still feel broken to the people inside it.
+When the people carrying that hidden effort leave, or when volume scales, or when AI changes the nature of the task, the fragility surfaces.
 By then, the problem becomes an expensive one to fix.

 Four lenses, one system